Fody/UniversalAppSample/readme.md

 ## The Solution

-This repository contains two projects.
+This repository contains a solution with two projects.

 ### AppWithoutFody

-A project that does not use Fody and implement `INotifyPropertyChanged` manually.
+A project that does not use Fody and implement s`INotifyPropertyChanged` manually.

 ### AppWithFody